 What’s the best piece of IP/commercial technology advice you could give a business?

-Many of our clients are early stage start-ups and they have a lot going on during a busy and exciting period of growth.
-The advice I have is this: pause to reflect on your overall business strategy.
-Do you know what your assets are and what you need to do to protect and make the most of them?
+Many of our clients are early-stage start-ups, and they have a lot going on during a busy and exciting period of growth.
+My advice is this: pause to reflect on your overall business strategy.
+Do you know what your assets are and what you need to do to protect and maximise them?

 What has been the proudest moment at Harper James/of your career so far?